zachsaw/SwitchMediator.Samples.PetClinic/README.md

 # Samples-PetClinic

+We're using the CQRS PetClinic sample in the [source/dotnet-cqrs-petclinic-rest](source/dotnet-cqrs-petclinic-rest) folder to demo SwitchMediator as a replacement for the now ancient and costly MediatR.

+---

+### Original README:

 Inspired by the [Spring Petclinic sample](https://projects.spring.io/spring-petclinic/), this repository uses [Intent Architect](https://intentarchitect.com) to model the same application for different languages and technologies using the same Domain and Services metadata and a single front-end that integrates to all the RESTful backends.

 ## Overview